GreaterWMS/GreaterWMS/README.en.md

 - Mobile APP Dev Run

 You should connect your mobile .
 Sometime it need you choose the ip , the ip is your PC's internal ip .
+The Android APP installed on the mobile phone is the mobile page, and the installation on the scanning device is the scanning page.

 ~~~shell
 cd templates/src-cordova